Sunday, February 7, 2010

 • Raw materials: seagrass, unbleached cotton, bamboo, wicker, wood

-• Large, ornate mirror
+• Large, ornate silver mirror

 Outside